jdiao7/powerbi-daily-sales-dashboard/README.md

 # Power BI Daily Sales Dashboard

-An interactive Power BI dashboard built to analyze daily sales performance for a retail coffee chain.
+An interactive **Power BI dashboard** built to analyze daily sales performance for a **Daily coffee chain location in the Philippines**.

-The dashboard is designed to scale across **any month or date range** and supports ongoing data refreshes as new sales data becomes available.
+The dashboard is designed to be **fully dynamic and reusable**, allowing new months of data to be added without structural changes.
+November is used as a sample period in this repository because it represents the most recent fully completed month with a consistent dataset.

 ---